Chand Baori – what comes to mind when you hear this word? Does this sound familiar to you?

 Chand Baoli is open from 10 am to 5 pm on all days of the week.

 How much is the ticket for Chand Baoli?

-Its ticket is only ₹ 25 for Indian.
+Its ticket is only ₹ 25 for Indians.

 What is Baori/Baoli?

-In order to get rid of the water problem, wells of slightly larger size were made, which have stairs to go down.
-Basically it acts like a water reservoir.
+To eliminate the water problem, wells of slightly larger size were made, with stairs to go down.
+Basically, it acts like a water reservoir.